Programs & Specialties

 Strain imaging allows your cardiologist to see the changing shape and dimensions of your heart as it beats.
 This provides a more complete picture of how your heart functions and may be used to monitor patients with heart failure, cardiomyopathy or pericardial disease, as well as those who receive certain medications during cancer treatment or have had radiation to their chest.

-Making your heart work harder during an electrocardiogram will help your cardiologist to better understand your heart’s condition.
+Making your heart work harder during an electrocardiogram will help your cardiologist to best understand your heart’s condition.
 This is usually done by having you walk on a treadmill during the test.
 In some cases, you may be given a medication to make your heart work harder.
 This test, known as a stress echo, is often used to evaluate patients for coronary artery disease, heart valve disease and other types of heart pathologies.

 This procedure uses a small, flexible tube called an endoscope that has electrocardiogram equipment attached.
 While you are sedated, your doctor will guide the endoscope into your esophagus so that images of your heart can be taken without your ribs or lungs in the way.
 This procedure can identify blood clots in your heart, and is used to evaluate the risk of stroke for patients with atrial fibrillation, monitor patients during certain types of surgery, or if your cardiologist wants to take a closer look at your heart.